JagarYousef/Kaelyn/README.md

 # Kaelyn
-A simple-to-use app to monitor enteral feed (tube feed tracking)
+A simple-to-use app to monitor enteral feed (tube feeding tracking)

 ### Features
 - One page controls